SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 places.
 Starting from robbing a pedestrian -> a store -> a bank.
 Each would have their own risks and rewards.
 Not much news on this yet, please let me know if you have any ideas for it!

+ 7. (4)[Unconfirmed] Player-built Missions ->
+Allowing players to customize random missions (single player and multiplayer), whether its a time race through the busy straights of HK, Fighting off 12 very hard NPCs, Delivering a package on foot whilst multiple ambushes try to stop you etc.
+This well keep the game feeling fresh and alive for years to come.

+ 8. (3)[Unconfirmed] Player-Player Trading and Selling ->
+Rather than just selling and using resources for your rackets and warehouse, add the option to trade money and resources between players.
+Help enhance the financial side of TW and increase the social aspects.
+No confirmation yet.

 - *Map and Zones:*
 -